Autumn Budget 2021: Universal Credit cash boost confirmed for millions of workers but £20 uplift won't return

 Both the taper rate and working allowance changes will take force no later than 1 December 2021 and the shake-up will apply across England, Scotland and Wales, although funding is being provided to the Northern Ireland Executive to implement equivalent measures.
 We've more info on the shake-up below, but for full details on how the benefit works, who can get it, how much you can get, and how to apply, see our Universal Credit guide.

 Mr Sunak said: "[These two changes will] benefit nearly two million families who will keep, on average, an extra £1,000 a year."
-He added: "A single mother of two, renting, and working full-time on the National Living Wage will be better off by around £1,200.
+He added: "A single mother of two, renting, and working full-time on the National Minimum Wage will be better off by around £1,200.
 And a couple, renting a home with their two children; one working full-time, the other working part-time will be better off, every single year, by £1,800."

 However, Mr Sunak stopped short of reintroducing a £20/week uplift for all Universal Credit claimants.
 This benefit had been introduced to help those on a low income struggling due to the impact of Covid-19 but the uplift was axed at the end of September 2021 - much to the dismay of campaigners.